 Christel was born and raised in Loris, SC.
 She became a Christian at the age of seven.
 She and her husband Sam have a son (Austin) and a daughter (Ada Marie), and they currently attend Edwards Road Baptist Church.

 Christel enjoys working with the children in AWANAS, and helping at the Preschool Desk every fourth Sunday, as well as Women’s Ministry events that they have at her church.
 She also enjoys being a chaperone for the children’s camp during the summer.
 Christel started working at CEF in November of 2013.
 She said, “I enjoy all the smiling faces that I see at work.
 God is so good and I am blessed to be working with such great people.”

 Director of Stewardship

-When time allows, I enjoy reading (there are piles of books all over our house), hiking the Appalachian Trail, and my great passion—fly fishing.
-My grandchildren and I have formed a hiking and fishing club, allowing us to discover the wonders of God’s creative work.
+When time allows, Paul enjoys reading (he says there are piles of books all over his house), hiking the Appalachian Trail, and his great passion—fly fishing.
+He and his grandchildren have formed a hiking and fishing club, allowing them to discover the wonders of God’s creative work.

 Kinley was born and raised in Greenville, SC and is proud to say he is a Southerner through and through.
 Blessed to be raised in a Christian home with parents and grandparents who taught him truths from God's Word, he became a child of God when he was 6 years old, and shared the love of Jesus with anyone who crossed his path.
 Kinley began his adventure with CEF in 2009 as a CYIA summer missionary and came on staff in October of 2013.